the1lab/1lab/src/ProgrammingLanguage/STLC/Simple.lagda.md

 Our next goal is to now define a "step" relation, which dictates that a term $x$ may, through a reduction, step to another expression $x'$ that represents one "step" of evaluation.
-.

 This is how we will
 define the evaluation of our expressions.
-Before we can define reduction, we need to define substitution, so that we may turn an expression like $(\lambda x. f\,x) y$ into $f\,y$.
+Before we can define stepping, we need to define substitution, so that we may turn an expression like $(\lambda x. f\,x) y$ into $f\,y$.
 We notate the substitution of a variable $n$ for an expression $e$ in another expression $f$ as `f [ n := e ]`{.Agda}.
 The method of substitution